 You can load a previously saved statement.
 To open an existing statement

-1 On the Actions menu, click Open.
-The Open Statement dialog box is displayed.

-In the Open Statement dialog box, select the statement you want to open by choosing its relevant properties from the drop-down lists, as follows:

-Database The name of the database where the statement is running.

-Cabinet The name of the cabinet that the statement is saved in.

-Folder The name of the folder that the statement is saved in.

-Statement The name of the statement.

-Comment Displays free text entered by the user.

-The statement's text is displayed in the Text frame.

-Note: If the SQL tab is opened with no statement in-context, the following error message is displayed:
+- 1. On the Actions menu, click Open.
+The Open Statement dialog box is displayed. - 2.
+In the Open Statement dialog box, select the statement you want to open by choosing its relevant properties from the drop-down lists, as follows: - Database.
+The name of the database where the statement is running. - Cabinet.
+The name of the cabinet that the statement is saved in. - Folder.
+The name of the folder that the statement is saved in. - Statement.
+The name of the statement. - Comment.
+Displays free text entered by the user.
+The statement's text is displayed in the Text frame. - 3.
+Click OK. - i) If the SQL tab is opened with no statement in-context, the following error message is displayed: